She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 The most distinctive feature about the program is the visitor policy.

-"Babies can come to the unit and we really encourage that," Kimmel says.
+"Babies can come to the unit, and we really encourage that," Kimmel says.
 "We encourage older kids to also come to the unit."

-Most afternoons, toddlers scurry around the day room, or color, play with toys and play with each other.
+Most afternoons, toddlers scurry around the day room or color, play with toys and play with each other.
 Women cradle their visiting newborns, rocking them, feeding them.

 The babies are not allowed to stay overnight though.
 Unlike the units in Europe, there's no nursery here.
 The main reasons for that policy are the restrictions of U.S. insurance plans.